seshtrackerdev/seshtrackerv2/README.md

 - **Analytics Page**: Data visualization and insights
 - **Settings**: User preferences and account management

+## 🌐 Classic Version Integration

+The original SeshTracker web application has been preserved for backward compatibility:

+### How to Access the Classic Version

+1. **From the main app**: Click the "Open Classic SeshTracker" button on the homepage
+2. **Direct access**: Navigate to `/classic/index.html` or `/classic.html`

+### Implementation Details

+- All original files are preserved in the `public/legacy/` directory
+- The original JavaScript, CSS, and HTML are kept intact
+- Local storage data is preserved
+- All classic features work as before

 ## 🔄 Development Plan

 The project follows a phased development approach as detailed in the `/development-plan` directory: